 Hey there!
-I'm JD Leonard, a freelance Drupal developer and business consultant based in the San Francisco Bay Area / East Bay (Oakland).
-I provide services through my business, Modern Biz Consulting LLC.
+I'm JD Leonard, a freelance Drupal developer and business consultant in Cleveland, Ohio.
+I provide services through my firm, Modern Biz Consulting LLC.

 Send me an email to discuss your project.

 I'm a generalist, but some areas I have in-depth experience with include:

 My projects tend to focus on improving the bottom line of businesses.